 Choosing a private teacher is a very personal.
 One size does not fit all.
 But your proof will be in the first lesson, where you can tell if it's a good fit.
 I have taught professionally for over 20 years, and have been playing the drums for over 30 years.
-My West L.A. studio features two rooms, including a full kit and full recording capacity.
+My Bozeman, MT studio features a full kit, a complete learning environment, and full recording capacity.
+I will soon be adding a location in Livingston MT as well!
 So, if you want to learn good studio drumming technique, this is your spot!
 You will learn everything from proper physical approaches (Gladstone, Moeller and many other methods) to 4-way coordination, linear technique, and much more.
 I also specialize in the psychology of motor memory and improvisation.
 I work with all ages and levels of abilities, and feature super-fun approaches for children.
 But, like I said, do one lesson before you decide to commit.
 If, after your first lesson, you want to purchase 4 lessons up front, the initial lesson is free.

 Please read more about my experience and qualifications at www.westsidedrumlessons.com!

 Instruction is, by far, the most fulfilling thing I do with my life.
 It's not just the opportunity to impart my knowledge; it's the personal connection as well.
 Performance and studio work is fulfilling in its own way.
 But instruction creates an interpersonal bond which, in my opinion, has a more lasting impact.
 It's not just about teaching someone how to play an instrument.
 It's showing them a different way to think.
 And, often enough, my students show me a different way to think as well.